iqbaldiit/iqbaldiit/README.md

-# 👋 Welcome to My GitHub!
+# 👋 Md.
+Masud Iqbal - Solution Architect and Data Engineer

 ## 🚀 About Me
 - **Solution Architect** with 15+ years of experience in software design and development.